 Apply masking tape on the underside of the table, along the edge, to protect the bottom of the table from drips.
 Place newspapers under the table to catch drips.

-Seal the table and decorative items with a mixture of four parts white glue to one part water.
+Seal the table and decorative items with a mixture of four parts white all-purpose glue to one part water.
 Paint the mixture onto the tabletop and allow at least four hours drying time.
 The sealant coat must be completely dry, with no wet spots, before proceeding to the epoxy resin coat.

 Open the windows to provide ventilation.
 Put on protective gloves before working with the epoxy resin.